 India has its own set of challenges in managing these patients.
 Given the large population of India, and the continued threat of communicable diseases, it is easy to ignore rare diseases.
 With several programs across India that cater to cataract-related blindness, hither-to untreatable conditions like inherited retinal diseases are beginning to gain importance.
 There is no universal definition for rare diseases like IRDs.
 Most countries define 'rare' or 'orphan' diseases as those affecting less than a specific number of persons in a given population.
-The World Health Organization has suggested that a rare disease be defined as one with a prevalence less than 6.5-10 per 10,000 persons.
-The number used in the USA is 7.5, in Europe 5, in Japan 4, in South Korea 4, Australia 1.1, as the prevalence per 10,000 population.
-Going by this definition, RP with a prevalence of 1 in 4000 in the USA is a rare disease.
-Like many developing countries, India has no standard definition for a rare disease.
-However, given the prevalence of more than 1 in 1000, the prevalence is much higher in India and not within the range of rare diseases as reported by the WHO.
-India will have to define a rare disease in the context of its own population, prevalence patterns, health care system and resources.
+The World Health Organization has suggested that a rare disease be defined as one with a prevalence less than 6.5-10 per 10,000 persons.23

+The number used in the USA is 7.5, in Europe 5, in Japan 4, in South Korea 4, Australia 1.1, as the prevalence per 10,000 population.23 Going by this definition, RP with a prevalence of 1 in 4000 in the USA is a rare disease.24 Like many developing countries, India has no standard definition for a rare disease.
+However, given the prevalence of more than 1 in 1000, the prevalence is much higher in India and not within the range of rare disease prevalence as reported in other countries or in the high range of rare diseases as reported by the WHO.^{25, 26} India will have to define a rare disease in the context of its own population, prevalence patterns, health care system and resources.